aws-ia/standards-terraform/content/_index.en.md

 ### Validation vs Custom Objects

 Custom objects are very nice but if used with `optional()` the resultant keys are set within the object as `null` unless specified.
-This can occasionally [cause a hinderance .](https://discuss.hashicorp.com/t/experiment-feedback-optional-attribute-keys-should-not-be-included-in-variable-value-unless-specified/34063) Sometimes it is better to avoid defining a custom object and instead enforce organization using `validation` blocks instead.
+This can occasionally [cause a hindrance .](https://discuss.hashicorp.com/t/experiment-feedback-optional-attribute-keys-should-not-be-included-in-variable-value-unless-specified/34063) Sometimes it is better to avoid defining a custom object and instead enforce organization using `validation` blocks instead.
 Example:

 **First key must be like a valid region, 2nd key must be contained in a list:**